aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 Required:

 - `statements` (String) A string containing one or many SnowSQL statements separated by semicolons.
+This can help reduce the risk of SQL injection attacks.

 Optional:

 - `number_of_statements` (Number) A string containing one or many SnowSQL statements separated by semicolons.
+This can help reduce the risk of SQL injection attacks.

 <a id="nestedblock--delete"></a>